bashup/realpaths/specs/Paths.cram.md

 ### realpath.location

 Returns the absolute (but not canonical) location of the directory physically containing its target.
-Is equivalent to `realpath.join` if target isn't a symlink:
+Is equivalent to `realpath.absolute` if target isn't a symlink:

     $ @assert "$PWD"       realpath.location x
     $ @assert "$PWD"       realpath.location z